queria/yumupoid/README.rst

 YumUpoid
 ========
-*YUM Update Plasmoid*: KDE Plasmoid listing package updates available in yum.
+| *YUM Update Plasmoid*: KDE Plasmoid listing package updates available in yum.
-Something like ``yum check-update`` does but stays on your KDE desktop/dashboard.
+| Something like ``yum check-update`` does but stays on your KDE desktop/dashboard.

-Developed and tested on Fedora Linux.
+| Developed and tested on Fedora Linux.
-Should also work with other distributions where yum is used (please report).
+| Should also work with other distributions where yum is used (please report).

 Installation
 ============

 - Getting sources::

   $ cd ~/
   $ git clone https://github.com/queria/yumupoid.git

 - Then you can try running it with::

   $ plasmoidviewer ~/yumupoid

 - Or install it using::

   $ cd ~/yumupoid
   $ zip -r ../yumupoid.zip .
   $ plasmapkg -i ../yumupoid.zip

 - And maybe later uninstall it::

   $ plasmapkg -r yumupoid

 Author
 ======
-Originaly created by Queria Sa-Tas <public@sa-tas.net> at end of 2012
+Originaly created by Queria Sa-Tas <public@sa-tas.net> at end of 2012.

-Some parts of YumUpoid are inspired by or directly taken from python sources of yum-cli_ and it should be highlighted in their comment/docstring.
+Some parts of YumUpoid are *inspired by* or *directly taken from* python sources of yum-cli_ and it should be highlighted in their comment/docstring.

 .. _yum-cli: http://yum.baseurl.org